sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study_plan.md

 The **"Commission for the Evaluation and Approval of Study Plans"** is responsible for assessing and approving study plans within a few weeks.

+{{< hint warning >}}
-> Students are advised not to write before two weeks if it is not strictly necessary.
+Students are advised not to write before two weeks if it is not strictly necessary.
 In the event of non-approval, students will receive appropriate communication regarding the changes needed to make the study plan compliant with the study plan regulations.
 A student may resubmit a new plan with the necessary corrections immediately after receiving the notification of non-approval.
+{{< /hint >}}

 The academic advisor on the Commission for the Bachelor's Degree is [Prof. Angelo Spognardi](https://www.di.uniroma1.it/en/docenti/spognardi-angelo), to whom you can write for further information and/or urgent approval requests (e.g., learning agreement for the Erasmus program).